 Cara Creek Eco Lodge is located in Central Portugal, nestled in the foothills of the Serra da Estrela Mountain Range, where the Seia River meets the Mondego River.

-We are an off-grid eco lodge and retreat venue located directly on the banks of the River Seia, and are now accepting bookings to reserve any of our lush eco-pods for your Summer 2019 holiday.
-We will also be hosting a variety of retreats as well as residential and non-residential courses - all immersed in our beautiful and natural setting.
+We are an off-grid eco lodge located directly on the banks of the River Seia, we also host a variety of retreats as well as residential and non-residential courses - all immersed in our beautiful and natural setting.

 Our unique accommodations and facilities are all inspired-by-nature designs.
 Our 5 penta-pods are right on the river, with private decks and our 4 tetra-pods have star-gazing ceilings.